A continuum of invariant measures for the periodic KdV and mKdV equations: Introduction

 \textup{(iii)} The measure $\rho_{s,R}$ is invariant under the defocusing mKdV flow \eqref{mkdv}.
 More precisely, for $\Phi^{\textup{mKdV}}(t):q^0\mapsto q(t)$ the data-to-solution map for defocusing mKdV, we have

 for all $t\in \R$ and for all $f\in L^1(L^2(\T); d\mu_{s})$. \end{theorem}

 In view of Theorem~\ref{THM:mkdv} (ii), our measures are supported on rougher spaces as compared to the corresponding Gibbs measure \eqref{Gibbs2}.
-In this sense, Theorem~\ref{THM:mkdv} constitutes an extension to lower regularities of the invariance of the Gibbs measure by Bougain~\cite{BO94}.
+In this sense, Theorem~\ref{THM:mkdv} constitutes an extension to lower regularities of the invariance of the Gibbs measure by Bourgain~\cite{BO94}.
 Another consequence of Theorem~\ref{THM:mkdv} is the quasi-invariance of Gaussian measures under the flow of defocusing mKdV \eqref{mkdv}.
 Namely, the Gaussian measure

-where $C_s>0$ is a suitable constant, is mutually absolutely continuous with respect to the pushforward measure $\Phi^{\text{mKdV}}(t)_{\#} \wt{\mu}_s$.
+where $C_s>0$ is the constant defined in \eqref{Cs}, is mutually absolutely continuous with respect to the pushforward measure $\Phi^{\text{mKdV}}(t)_{\#} \wt{\mu}_s$.
 This follows from the equivalence of the measures $\mu_s$ and $\wt{\mu}_{s}$, which we prove in Section~\ref{SEC:equiv}, the mutual absolute continuity between $\rho_{s,R}$ and the restricted probability measures

 and the monotone convergence theorem (to take $R\to \infty$).
 This (only) extends the qualitative statement of quasi-invariance in \cite{PTV2} to lower-regularities for the mKdV equation.\footnote{Namely, we do not say anything about the transported density.} We refer to \cite{Tz, OTz2, DT2020, PTV2} and the references therein for further discussion on quasi-invariance of Gaussian measures for dispersive PDEs.